 Collection of Soil Samples

-Soil samples were collected in two seasons: rainy season and dry season, and at two depths: 0-15cm and 15-30cm using a soil auger at three randomly selected sampling points, each within an area of 1m x m, at a distance of 30m apart in each location.
+Soil samples were collected in two seasons: rainy season and dry season, and at two depths: 0-15cm and 15-30cm using a soil auger at three randomly selected sampling points, each within an area of 1m x m??? at a distance of 30m apart in each location.
 Soil core samplers were used to collect undisturbed soil from the mapped out areas, collected soil samples were composited and carefully placed into well labeled fresh polythene bags, and transported to the laboratory for analysis.

 Soil Sample Preparation